James Humphrys, "The Squire", of Glenstal

 Poor Law Guardian

-(would be for the Poor Law Union of Limerick),
+(would be for the Poor Law Union of Limerick).

-described as P.L.G. in 1882,
+described as P.L.G. in 1876 newspaper and

-he was NOT a
+He was NOT

-Clerk of the Petty Sessions,
+Clerk of the Petty Sessions.

 Sir Croker Barrington, 4th Baronet

-about payment of rent,
+about payment of rent.

-the Humphrys lease of Glenstal, which pre-dated Barrington, finally expired,
+Humphrys lease of Glenstal,

-and then Barrington doubled the rent,
+and then Barrington doubled the rent.

-August 7, 1882]
+August 7, 1882.

 describes how as a result of the dispute,